 I've also worked on two Kaggle competitions in my spare time: the AES seizure prediction challenge and the first National Data Science Bowl.
 In both, our team name was Neuroglycerin, and in both we achieved scores in the top 10%.

-Also, I've worked on setting up an early-stage Jupyter platform for students at the University of Edinburgh to use in the course Data, Design and Society.
+In addition, I've worked on setting up an early-stage Jupyter platform for students at the University of Edinburgh to use in the course Data, Design and Society.
 The server integrates JupyterHub with the EASE authentication system and runs in docker.

-PhD Neuroinformatics Edinburgh University - 2014 onwards
+PhD Neuroinformatics, Edinburgh University - 2014 to present

-MRes Neuroinformatics Edinburgh University - 2013 to 2014
+MRes Neuroinformatics, Edinburgh University - 2013 to 2014

-MEng Electrical Engineering and Electronics Edinburgh University - 2008 to 2013
+MEng Electrical Engineering and Electronics, Edinburgh University - 2008 to 2013

 Graduated in 2013 - First class with honours.

 This CV is also available as a pdf.